SarvarKh/ofn-wiki/OS-X-Development-Environment-Setup.md

 ## Intro
-This is a rough guide to getting a development environment set up on a clean OS X Mavericks install.
-I make no claim whatsoever that this is the best or only way to go about this process, but I thought that I would document the strategy that worked for me in case it of use to others.
-While I have made an attempt to make this guide as beginner friendly as possible, users should be very comfortable with the use of command line before attempting to follow these steps, as every step requires use of the command line.
+This is a rough guide to getting a development environment set up on a clean OSX Mavericks install.
+I make no claim whatsoever that this is the best or only way to go about this process, but I thought that I would document the strategy that worked for me in case it is of use to others.
+While I have made an attempt to make this guide as accessible as possible, users really need to be quite comfortable with the use of command line before attempting to follow these steps.

 ## Step 1.
 XCode / Command Line Tools
-XCode is Apple's suite of OS X and iOS development tools, and provides a whole IDE geared towards that purpose.
-My understanding is that the only component of XCode that is particularly pertinent to rails development on OS X is the GCC compiler system.
+XCode is Apple's suite of OS X and iOS development tools, and provides a whole IDE geared for that purpose.
+My understanding is that the only component of XCode that is particularly pertinent to rails development on OSX is the GCC compiler system.
 It used to be the case that one had to download and install the entire XCode suite in order to get the useful bits, but now Apple provides a condensed 'useful bits' package in the form of Command Line Tools (CLT).

-First, check to see if gcc is available:
+First, check to see if gcc is available on your system already:

     $ gcc --version

 If not, you'll have to install CLT.
-You can try to install a package which depends on CLT to prompt CLT to install.
-A example commonly used on the interwebs is xcode-select:
+Attempting to install a package which depends on CLT is one way to prompt CLT to install: a example commonly used on the interwebs is xcode-select:

     $ xcode-select --install